davidtwco/rfcs/text/0000-build-std.md

 *See the following sections for rationale/alternatives:*

+- [*Why record support for `core`, `alloc` and `std` separately?*][why-record-support-for-core-alloc-and-std-seperately]]
 - [*Should target specifications own knowledge of which standard library crates are supported?*][should-target-specifications-own-knowledge-of-which-standard-library-crates-are-supported]
 - [*Why replace `restricted_std` with explicit standard library support for a target?*][why-replace-restricted_std-with-explicit-standard-library-support-for-a-target]

 ### Custom targets and target-spec-json
 [custom-targets-and-target-spec-json]: #custom-targets-and-target-spec-json

-Cargo will detect when a custom target is being used and to build any of the standard library crates and will emit an error.
+Cargo will detect when the standard library is to be built for a custom target and will emit an error.

-Cargo could detect use of a custom target either by comparing it with the list of built-in targets that rustc reports knowing about (via `--print target-list`) or by checking if a file exists at the path matching the provided target name.
+Cargo could detect use of a custom target either by checking if the value to `--target` is a valid path to a file ending in `.json`, checking it against the list of built-in targets that rustc reports knowing about (via `--print target-list`), checking for a file in `$RUST_TARGET_PATH/$target.json` or in the sysroot at `$sysroot/lib/rustlib/$target/target.json`.

 Custom targets can still be used with build-std on nightly toolchains.